luapower/autoupdate/README.md

 An auto-update system has two parts: a client which polls for updates at a specified interval, and a server which publishes them.
+The client downloads updates, installs them, switches versions and restarts the app on a new version.

 ## Goals